OWASP/owasp-mastg/style_guide.md

 Hello World
 ```

-When a command requires parameters that need to be modified by the reader, surround them with square brackets:
+When a command requires parameters that need to be modified by the reader, surround them with angle brackets:

 ```shell
 $ adb pull <remote_file> <target_destination>